THE HOME OF WATCH CULTURE

 ressence type 8

 Just because a watch is minimalist doesn’t mean it can’t be complicated.
-Ressence is a unique brand that takes watchmaking out of the confines of a simple three-handed mechanism, and uses a completely different method to display the time.
-For the Type 8, it uses a large central dial, so big it covers most of the front of the watch, and a highly modified ETA movement to rotate an off-centre disc which displays the hours, and a wider central disc that moves eccentrically to display the minutes.
-Available in Cobalt Blue and Sage Green, the movement is housed in a large, 42.9mm, grade 5 titanium case, which is almost completely circular, with hidden lugs and even missing a crown, giving in to the unique winding system which uses the caseback.
-Ressence’s uniqueness and charm has earned it growing interest in the watch world, with the Type 8 being the least complicated in the brand’s line up, and despite being considered the entry level piece, is certainly one of the most stylish.
-Price: CHF 13,500
+Ressence is a unique brand that takes watchmaking out of the confines of a simple three-handed mechanism and uses a completely different method to display the time.
+For the Type 8, it uses a large central dial – so big it covers most of the front of the watch – plus a highly modified ETA movement to rotate an off-centre disc that displays the hours and a wider central disc that moves eccentrically to display the minutes.
+Available in Cobalt Blue and Sage Green, the movement is housed in a large, 42.9mm, grade 5 titanium case, which is almost completely circular, with hidden lugs and even missing a crown, giving in to the unique winding system that uses the caseback.
+Ressence’s uniqueness and charm have earned it growing interest in the watch world, with the Type 8 being the least complicated in the brand’s lineup, and despite being considered the entry-level piece, is certainly one of the most stylish.
+Price: CHF 13,500 (~US$14,900)

 Nomos Lambda 39